PhorionTech/Kronos/README.md

 5. (Optional, but recommended)  Click `Configure` to automatically launch Kronos at startup.

-6. All the red lights should now be green! 🟢 If so, you're all installed correctly.
+6. All the red lights should now be green! 🟢 If so, everything is setup correctly.